aenix-io/kubefarm/README.md

 #### Fast & Simple

-There is no installation process as such, you just run your physical servers from scratch, during the boot they download the system image over the network and run it similar docker containers with overlayfs root.
+There is no installation process, so you just run your physical servers, andd during boot, they download the system image over the network and run it!
+Similar to docker containers that have `overlayfs` root.

-You don't have to think about redundancy and performing the updates for your OS anymore.
-Simple reboot is enough to apply new image.
+You don't have to think about redundancy and performing updates for your OS anymore!
+A simple reboot is enough to apply the new image!

 #### Declarative

-You can spawn new Kubernetes clusters and PXE-servers using Helm very quickly, just providing all the parameters in simple Yaml form.
+You can spawn new Kubernetes clusters and PXE-servers just using Helm, very quickly!
+Just provide all the parameters in the wonderfully simple Yaml format.

 #### Customizable

-You can build your own image for the physical servers simple using [Dockerfile].
+You can build your own image for the physical servers simply by just using a [Dockerfile].
 The default image is based on Ubuntu.
-You can put there anything need, simple add any additional packages and custom kernel modules.
+You can put anything you need!
+Simply add any additional packages and custom kernel modules, and initiate the build!

 [Dockerfile]: https://github.com/kvaps/kubefarm/blob/master/build/ltsp/Dockerfile

 #### Secure

-You can deploy so many clusters as you want.
-All of them will have separated control-plane non visible for its consumers.
-Cert-manager will take care about the certificates.
+You can deploy as many clusters as you want!
+All of them will have a separate control-plane, non visible to its consumers.
+Cert-manager will take care of  the certificates.

 #### Known components

-Whole setup consist of few known components:
+The whole setup consists of a few0 components:

-- **[Kubernetes-in-Kubernetes]** - Kubernetes control-plane packed to Helm-chart, it is based on official Kubernetes static pod manifests and using the official Kubernetes docker images.
+- **[Kubernetes-in-Kubernetes]** - Kubernetes control-plane packed to a Helm-chart.
+It is based on the official Kubernetes static pod manifests and using the official Kubernetes docker images.
-- **[Dnsmasq-controller]** - simple wrapper for Dnsmasq which automates the configuration using Kubernetes CRDs and perform leader-election for the DHCP high availability.
+- **[Dnsmasq-controller]** - A simple wrapper for `Dnsmasq`, which automates the configuration using Kubernetes CRDs and will perform leader-election for DHCP high availability.
-- **[LTSP]** - network booting server and boot time configuration framework for the clients written in shell.
-It allows to boot OS over the network directly to RAM and perform initial initial configuration for each server.
+- **[LTSP]** - Network boot server and boot time configuration framework for clients.
+It allows you to boot the OS over the network, directly to RAM and perform initial configurations for each server.

 [Kubernetes-in-Kubernetes]: https://github.com/kvaps/kubernetes-in-kubernetes
 [Dnsmasq-controller]: https://github.com/kvaps/dnsmasq-controller